DefinitionThis section has been translated automatically.

 NaturopathyThis section has been translated automatically.

-Lactovegetable diet: Naturopathically, the adherence to a lactovegetable diet with avoidance of animal meat and eggs (max.
+Lactovegetabile diet: Naturopathically, the adherence to a lactovegetabile diet with avoidance of animal meat and eggs (max.
 2 portions / week) is recommended.
 Additionally polyunsaturated fatty acids, here e.g. in capsule form (e.g. Epamax®).

-Harpagophyti radix: Psoriatic arthritis can be treated supportively with African devil's claw root(Harpagophyti radix), commercially available as e.g. Rivoltan®, Doloteffin®.
+Harpagophyti radix: Psoriatic arthritis can be treated supportively with the African devil's claw root(Harpagophyti radix), commercially available as e.g. Rivoltan®, Doloteffin®.
 Harpagophyti radix has anti-inflammatory and weak analgesic effects.
-A positive evaluation of the Commission E/ESCOP with assured effect in degenerative diseases of the musculoskeletal system, supportive in pain in the lumbar spine, digestive complaints and loss of appetite, is available.
-Side effect: Stimulates appetite and digestion.
+There is a positive evaluation of the Commission E/ESCOP with an assured effect in degenerative diseases of the musculoskeletal system, supportive in pain in the lumbar spine, digestive problems and loss of appetite.
+Side effect: stimulates appetite and digestion

-Aternative: Salicis cortex, the willow bark, can also be used in a supportive way.
+Aternative: Salicis cortex, the willow bark, can also be used supportively.
 Willow bark was already included in the German Pharmacopoeia (DAB 10) in 1991, confirmed in 1997 by the monograph of Commission E and ESCOP.
 The daily dose was increased to 240 mg (ESCOP monograph, 1997).

 Supplementary: Frankincense resin, Boswella serrata H15 (see frankincense below), has anti-inflammatory effects by inhibiting the enzyme 5-lipoxygenase, which induces leukotriene synthesis.
-It is effective in diseases with elevated leukotriene levels such as bronchial asthma, rhinitis allergica, rheumatoid arthritis, lupus erythematosus, psoriasis, ulcerative colitis, Crohn's disease, multiple sclerosis.
+The effect unfolds in diseases with elevated leukotriene levels such as bronchial asthma, rhinitis allergica, rheumatoid arthritis, lupus erythematosus, psoriasis, ulcerative colitis, Crohn's disease, multiple sclerosis.